Shreel-Patel/forex-algotrading-backtesting-terminal/README.md

 - **User Authentication**: Secure the frontend for multiple users with login functionality.
 - **API Integration**: Enhance real-time data accuracy using third-party APIs (e.g., Forex API).

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-You can copy and paste this into your `README.md` file.
-You should also add any additional details that reflect your project more accurately, like a demo video link or further technical explanations.
-Let me know if you'd like help with any specific sections!